-- (i) The existing and future vehicle fleet in Washington; and - (ii) Any constraints that might be preventing access to available and cost-effective low carbon fuels by Washington, such as geographic and logistical factors, and alleviating factors to the constraints; - (b) An estimate of the total banked credits and carried over deficits held by regulated parties, credit generators, and credit aggregators at the beginning of the compliance period, and an estimate of the total credits attributable to fuels described in (a) of this subsection; - (c) An estimate of the number of credits needed to meet the applicable clean fuels program requirements during the forecasted compliance period; and - (d) A comparison in the estimates of (a) and (b) of this subsection with the estimate in (c) of this subsection, for the purpose of indicating the availability of fuels needed for compliance with the requirements of this chapter. - (4) The department of commerce, in coordination with the department, may appoint a forecast review team of relevant experts to participate in the fuel supply forecast or examination of data required by this section.
-The department of commerce must finalize a fuel supply forecast for an upcoming compliance period by no later than 90 days prior to the start of the compliance period. - NEW SECTION.
+- (B) The president of the senate; - (C) The speaker of the house of representatives; - (D) The majority and minority leaders of the senate; and - (E) The majority and minority leaders of the house of representatives. - (4) The duration of a forecast deferral may not be less than one calendar quarter or longer than one compliance period.
+Only the department may terminate, by order, a forecast deferral before the expiration date of the forecast deferral.
+Termination of a forecast deferral is effective on the first day of the next calendar quarter after the date that the order declaring the termination is adopted. - NEW SECTION.
 Sec.
-12. (1) The director of the department may issue an order declaring an emergency deferral of compliance with the carbon intensity standard established under section 3 of this act no later than 15 calendar days after the date the department determines, in consultation with the governor's office and the department of commerce, that: - (a) Extreme and unusual circumstances exist that prevent the distribution of an adequate supply of renewable fuels needed for regulated parties to comply with the clean fuels program taking into consideration all available methods of obtaining sufficient credits to comply with the standard; - (b) The extreme and unusual circumstances are the result of a natural disaster, an act of God, a significant supply chain disruption or production facility equipment failure, or another event that could not reasonably have been foreseen or prevented and not the Code Rev/ML:roy
+13. (1) The director of the department may issue an order declaring an emergency deferral of compliance with the carbon intensity standard established under section 3 of this act no later than 15 calendar days after the date the department determines, in consultation with the governor's office and the department of commerce, that: - (a) Extreme and unusual circumstances exist that prevent the distribution of an adequate supply of renewable fuels needed for regulated parties to comply with the clean fuels program taking into consideration all available methods of obtaining sufficient credits to comply with the standard; - (b) The extreme and unusual circumstances are the result of a natural disaster, an act of God, a significant supply chain disruption or production facility equipment failure, or another event Code Rev/ML:jlb 19 S-2397.4/21 4th draft

-S-2056.1/21

-- lack of prudent planning on the part of the suppliers of the fuels to the state; and - (c) It is in the public interest to grant the deferral such as when a deferral is necessary to meet projected temporary shortfalls in the supply of the renewable fuel in the state and that other methods of obtaining compliance credits are unavailable to compensate for the shortage of renewable fuel supply. - (2) If the director of the department makes the determination required under subsection (1) of this section, such a temporary extreme and unusual deferral is permitted only if: - (a) The deferral applies only for the shortest time necessary to address the extreme and unusual circumstances; - (b) The deferral is effective for the shortest practicable time period the director of the department determines necessary to permit the correction of the extreme and unusual circumstances; and - (c) The director has given public notice of a proposed deferral. - (3) An order declaring an emergency deferral under this section must set forth: - (a) The duration of the emergency deferral;
+- 1 that could not reasonably have been foreseen or prevented and not the lack of prudent planning on the part of the suppliers of the fuels to 2 the state; and 3 - (c) It is in the public interest to grant the deferral such as 4 when a deferral is necessary to meet projected temporary shortfalls 5 6 in the supply of the renewable fuel in the state and that other methods of obtaining compliance credits are unavailable to compensate 7 for the shortage of renewable fuel supply.
+8 - (2) If the director of the department makes the determination required under subsection (1) of this section, such a temporary extreme and unusual deferral is permitted only if: - (a) The deferral applies only for the shortest time necessary to address the extreme and unusual circumstances; - (b) The deferral is effective for the shortest practicable time period the director of the department determines necessary to permit the correction of the extreme and unusual circumstances; and - (c) The director has given public notice of a proposed deferral. - (3) An order declaring an emergency deferral under this section must set forth: - (a) The duration of the emergency deferral;